wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 4.0.5 =
+- Added two new filters to allow dynamic modification of the buyer and seller notification email body (just before the email is sent).
+- Added a new filter so the orders menu viewing permission can be overridden by an addon.
+- Added Danish Language translation to the plugin.
+The Danish translation file was submitted by Steve Jorgensen.
+- Added a function to strip special characters from price parameter in the shortcode.

 = 4.0.4 =
 - Added some new email tags to show Transaction ID, Purchase Amount and Purchase Date (check your email settings field for details).